Ilkley Literature Festival 2020

-What we are looking for
+What are we looking for?

 You will be a group or individual from, or with strong links to, the Yorkshire Region.
-Our selection aims to encompass a range of art forms and events to reflect the diversity of the region.
+Our selection aims to showcase a range of art forms and events to reflect the diversity of the region.
 We welcome applications from Fringe newcomers and Fringe veterans alike.

-- Fringe performers are not offered any payment or expenses and admission to the Fringe is free.
+Fringe performers are not offered any payment or expenses and admission to the Fringe is free.

-- Audiences are not required to book in advance.
+Audiences are not required to book in advance.

 More about our Fringe Producers